 Check the calendar for details.

 Small groups exist to equip and encourage.
-We have "GroupLink" events in January and August to form new groups, restart existing ones, and to discuss a variety of study options.
+We have "launch" events several times each year to form new groups, restart existing ones, and to discuss a variety of study options.
 Participants sign up for the group/study that most interests them.
 Most groups meet weekly for a period of 8-10 weeks, then take a break.
-New options are offered again at the next GroupLink day.
+New options are offered each time.
 To learn more about small groups, contact the church.

 Love to play?
 So do we!
 Everyone 15 and up is invited to join one of our MAFMC teams.
 We have a co-ed team playing spring Church League softball through Champaign Park District.
 We also play indoor Co-rec volleyball in the fall and winter.
 Fans of all ages are always welcome!
 Interested?
 Contact the church!